paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 | Zoom H4N Pro <br> [Link](https://zoomcorp.com/en/jp/handy-recorders/handheld-recorders/h4n-pro/){:target="_blank"}       | 44.1/48/96kHz, 16/24bit WAV; internal X/Y stereo mic, 2 XLR external mic inputs *(with phantom power)*, 3.5mm mic input, powered by 2 AA batteries or USB, records to SD/SDHC cards |

 To be able to digitise a tape, you need to find a playback device.
-These are increasingly getting harder to source.
+These are increasingly becoming harder to source.
 I managed to locate a Panasonic shoe-box style tape player and a Marantz field recorder to trial a digitising set-up.

 Both of these devices have an 3.5mm output jack for headphones.
 The Panasonic output is configured for mono output only.
 If you are using a tape player that has a mono headphone jack, you will not capture the stereo content of the cassette.
 There are various ways you can simulate a stereo signal, including copying the content of the one channel into a second channel.
 This is NOT true stereo and will sound a bit flat as compared to the original stereo signal.